-The UK College of Medicine offers a one-year fellowship for advanced practice providers (APPs) in critical care medicine.
-The fellowship, hosted within the department of anesthesiology, consists of 12 months of full-time training beginning after satisfactory completion of either an adult-gerontology acute care nurse practitioner or physician assistant program.
+The UK College of Medicine Department of Anesthesiology, Perioperative, Critical Care, and Pain Medicine offers a one-year fellowship for advanced practice providers (APPs) in critical care medicine.
+The fellowship consists of 12 months of full-time training beginning after satisfactory completion of either an adult-gerontology acute care nurse practitioner or physician assistant program.
 Graduates of the fellowship program are awarded a certificate of completion.

 Critical Care Clinical Experience